Immigration Section Contact Details

 Our office does not provide advice or otherwise deal with matters relating to visas for Timor-Leste.
-All such enquiries should be directed to the nearest Embassy or Consulate of Timor-Leste (for those outside Timor-Leste), to the Timor-Leste Migration Service, located on the ground floor of the Secretary of State for Security building in Vila Verde in Dili.
+All such enquiries should be directed to the nearest Embassy or Consulate of Timor-Leste (for those outside Timor-Leste), or to the Timor-Leste Migration Service, located on the ground floor of the Secretary of State for Security building in Vila Verde in Dili.
 See: Timor-Leste Migration Service

 Customs and Quarantine

 Information about Australia’s customs and quarantine requirements can be found through the following link: Customs and Quarantine

 The following information on the Department of Home Affairs website are common queries in Timor-Leste:

 What type of visa should I apply for?

 I am military personnel, what documents do I need to travel/transit?

 Please visit and search our website for more information: www.homeaffairs.gov.au